Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Numerical treatment of C e R h A s with full CEF level scheme

 where the expression $\langle m|A|n\rangle$ denotes a matrix element of an operator $A$ between states $|m\rangle$ and $n\rangle$ for finite molecular field $\bf h$.
 Here we replace the notion of ``diagonality'' with ``energy equality'' to avoid numerical issues not only at zero field (Kramers doublets) but rather also at large applied fields when the Zeeman splitting is of the order of the crystal-field splitting.

 To determine the RPA phase boundary $T_\text{cr}(h)$ we use the secular equation equivalent to Eq.~(\ref{eq:singularity}).
 Coming from the paramagnetic side, $h$ is the total molecular field in either the $x$ direction or the $z$ direction, respectively.
 Therefore, as a second step, we have to determine the applied field through $h_0 = h+I_m\left\langle J_\alpha\right\rangle$ where $\alpha=x$ or~$z$ depending on the field direction, see also Eqs.~(\ref{eq:MFOPa}).
 Here the angular brackets denote the thermal expectation value calculated as the average over the statistical operator of the mean-field Hamiltonian.
-Fig.~\ref{fig:tm-full} shows the two phase boundaries for ${\bf h}_0$ parallel to $x$ (solid line) and $z$ (dashed line) determined in this way for one particular choice of parameters closely resembling the low-field results of the quasiquartet model in Fig.~\ref{fig:tm-h0}(a) and the experimental situation in CeRh$_\text 2$As$_\text 2$ \cite{hafner:22,semeniuk:23}.
-A further discussion is given below.
+Fig.~\ref{fig:tm-full} shows the two phase boundaries for ${\bf h}_0$ parallel to $x$ (solid line) and $z$ (dashed line) determined in this way for one particular choice of parameters closely resembling the experimental situation (Fig.~\ref{fig:tcr-exp}) in CeRh$_\text 2$As$_\text 2$~\cite{hafner:22,semeniuk:23}.